marcgg/marcgg.github.com/_posts/2020-05-06-circular-progressbar-clock-swiftui.md

 ## Just Give Me The Code

-Keep in mind that, since I'm still new to the technology,the code organisation could probably be improved and there can be some refactoring to be made.
-For instance you probably don't want to handle your state like this in a full fledge application.

-Don't hesitate to leave a comment with your suggestions.
+**Disclaimer**: Keep in mind that I'm still new to the technology.
+The code organisation can be improved and there are some refactoring to be made.
+For instance you probably don't want to handle your state like this in a full fledge application, and the timer just floats in the middle of the file :) Don't hesitate to leave a comment with your improvement suggestions.

 <script src="https://gist.github.com/marcgg/3a86f635586a1eaf5fc2edccebd3758b.js"></script>

 ## Timer Logic

-First let's setup a timer that will tigger an event every second.
+There is a timer that will tigger an event every second to show progress.
+We could also have plugged it into a task progress or a simple button incrementing a variable.

 {% highlight swift %}
 	let timer = Timer
 	 .publish(every: 1, on: .main, in: .common)
 	 .autoconnect()
 {% endhighlight %}

 Then we can add an `onReceive` that will increment a `counter` until we get to a certain point we'll call `countTo`.